kcbear/dataengineer-essentials/README.md

 * Familiarity with data governance, quality, and security principles.
 * Excellent communication and problem-solving skills.
 * Join us on our transformative cloud migration journey, working with cutting-edge technologies.
 Make an impact and drive innovation in our organization.

+--
+Lead Data Engineer

+Sydney, Australia

+$200,000 (inc super) + Benefits

+Leading bank in Australia are seeking a skilled Lead Data Engineer to join their team in Sydney.
+As the Lead Data Engineer, you will drive the delivery of the data engineering capability, leading a team of Data Engineers to deliver high-quality and cost-effective solutions.

+Responsibilities:

+Lead and mentor a team of Data Engineers
+Design, develop, and support data engineering projects Improve data acquisition, modeling, and processes Drive agile delivery and automation
+Engage and manage stakeholders effectively
+Requirements:

+10+ years of experience in technical roles
+3+ years of experience as a Lead Data Engineer
+5+ years of program development experience in data functions Strong involvement in major data transformation initiatives Experience with data lakes, warehouses, Databricks, and data streaming Proficiency in AWS, SAS, SQL, Python, PowerBI, etc.